bparanj/coding-skill/_posts/2019-07-18-a-guide-to-practicing-leetcode-problems.md

 title: A Guide to Practicing Leetcode Problems
 ---

-This guide answers questions people often have about interview coding problems and things to watch out.
+This guide answers questions people often have about interview coding problems and some pitfalls to avoid.

 ## List of Topics You Need To Know Well